 Do a reality check

-Another strategy to clean up your head space is doing a reality check.
+Another strategy to clean up your headspace is to do a reality check.
 Do you tend to believe every thought you think?
 Next time, before you automatically take a negative thought for a fact, try to question and evaluate the evidence for and against it to determine its accuracy.
 Is your view an assumption or speculation?
 Or is it indeed based on reality?

 Consider past experiences that may be impacting your thoughts and beliefs.
 Ask yourself if your current thoughts and ideas are consistent with what you have learned from your past experiences.